Convenience store: Chile

 Chilean convenience stores are typically found at gas stations in most urban and near-urban areas on highways.
 Examples include Punto/Pronto (owned by Copec), Spacio 1 (Petrobras, formerly called Tigermarket and On The Run before Esso Chile was owned by Petrobras), Va y Ven (Terpel), Upa!, Upita! and Select (from Shell).

-Other brands operating mostly in downtowns and middle-to-upperscale neighborhoods are Ok!
+Other brands operating mostly in downtowns and middle- to upper-class neighborhoods are Ok!
 Market (owned by Unimarc), Big John and Oxxo (owned by FEMSA) and some small-scale "minisupermercados" akin to mom and pop stores.

 Costa Rica

 In Costa Rica, family-owned and operated convenience stores called pulperías have been common since the 1900s, and there are many of those stores in every neighbourhood.

 In the 2010s, modern convenience stores were introduced, mainly by the AMPM company.
 Competitors launched brands such as Musmanni Mini Super (a chain of bakery stores promoted to convenience stores), Vindi (operated by AutoMercado supermarket company) and Fresh Market (operated by AMPM in a format appealing to prosperous neighborhoods).